sustainableaviation/jetfuelburn/joss/paper.md

 # Fuel Calculation Model Categories

 The `jetfuelburn` package implements different types of fuel burn models.
+The simplest models are based on basic aerodynamic equations like the Breguet range equation, while more complex models take into account the specifics of different aircraft types.
+The package includes the following models:

 1. Breguet Range Equation
 2. Payload/Range Diagrams